tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/ga-query-syntax.md

 A **breaks clause** is used in histogram expressions to specify how a range should be divided.

-For date histograms one should specify the size of datetime interval, and interval boundaries unless a histogram is based on built-in Timestamp property where boundaries are determined based on search span:
+For date histograms one should specify the size of datetime interval, and interval boundaries unless a histogram is based on built-in **Timestamp** property where boundaries are determined based on search span:

   * Interval boundaries are optional and can be used.
-For example, "where boundaries are determined based on search span if interval boundaries are omitted".
+For example: where boundaries are determined based on search span if interval boundaries are omitted.
   * For numeric histogram one should specify number of breaks.
 Interval boundaries are determined based on minimum and maximum values of a property.

 ```JSON